 There are two different segments of bottled water markets within the industry:

-Bottled water competes with a variety of packaged beverages, including carbonated soft drinks, milk, juices, soya beverages, energy drinks, and sport drinks and to a lesser extent with hot drinks such as coffee, tea and hot chocolate, and low alcohol wine coolers and ciders.
+Bottled water competes with a variety of packaged beverages, including carbonated soft drinks, milk, juices, non-dairy beverages, energy drinks, and sport drinks, and to a lesser extent with hot drinks such as coffee, tea and hot chocolate, and alcohol wine coolers and ciders.
 However, according to a study conducted in May of 2006 by Probe Research Inc., the majority (70%) of adults who purchase bottled water do so as an alternative to buying other packaged beverages, not as an alternative to tap water.